how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 The goal is practical: fewer hairline fractures from minor knocks, less vulnerability when a downstem gets bumped sideways, and more tolerance for the imperfect moments.

-Get Your Hands on Indesctructible Bongs from TAG
+Get Your Hands on Heavy-Duty Bongs from TAG

-1) TAG 18’’ Straight Tube Bong (9mm): A straight, stable tube setup that delivers huge hits while staying in perfect shape even after years of daily use.
+1) TAG 18'' Straight Tube Bong (9mm): a straight, stable tube setup that delivers large draws while staying in shape through years of daily use.

-2) TAG 18’’ Beaker Bong (9mm): A beaker base design provides incredible stability, while the larger chamber helps with filtration.
+2) TAG 18'' Beaker Bong (9mm): a beaker base provides strong stability, while the larger chamber helps with filtration.
 Thick glass throughout makes it very durable.

 Lock In Your Bong Joint Protection With the Right Glass

-If you want fewer joint cracks, you need a routine that limits side-loading on the downstem and a piece that is built to spread stress instead of concentrating it.
-That is exactly where reinforced joint design and base mass start paying off in real life.
+If you want fewer joint cracks, you need a routine that limits side-loading on the downstem and a piece built to spread stress instead of concentrating it.
+That is where reinforced joint design and base mass start paying off in real life.

-Thick Ass Glass has a reputation for making bongs that don’t break easily.
-To back it up, we offer a 2-year warranty protection plan against breakage on all models from our collection.
+Thick Ass Glass has a reputation for making bongs that hold up.
+To back it up, we offer a 2-year warranty protection plan against breakage on all models in our collection.

-You know what that means.
-Select a TAG bong that has all the features you want, and get it without thinking twice whether it will hold up in practice.
+Select a TAG bong with the features you want, knowing it is built to hold up in practice.